 I have been notified that I have a written agreement offer to review and sign by an expiration date to accept the offer.
 Due to COVID-19 related issues, I cannot currently review and sign the offer and am unsure if I will be able to by the expiration date.
 Will I lose the ability to accept the written agreement offer?

-For written agreement offers issued from RMA for the 2022 crop year for most crops and the 2023 crop year for citrus crops on or before January 15, 2022, if COVID-19 related issues prevent you from signing by the expiration date, you may sign to accept the offer after the expiration date, but no later than February 15, 2022.
+For written agreement offers issued from RMA for the 2022 crop year (2023 crop year for citrus) on or before June 30, 2022, if COVID-19 related issues prevent you from signing by the expiration date, you may sign to accept the offer after the expiration date, but no later than August 1, 2022.
 The RMA written agreement offer issued date and expiration date is identified on the written agreement offer.
 If you sign after the expiration date, continue to sign in the acceptance area of the written agreement offer and provide the actual date you signed the offer.